jamiemonty/SOCD_Project/index.md

   <img src="https://github.com/jamiemonty/SOCD_Project/blob/main/SOCD%20Project/Testbench%20explanation.png" width="48%" />
 </p>
 ### **Synthesis**
+The synthesis process converts a high-level description of the digital system into a netlist.
+This netlist consists of lower-level components as shown in the image below.
 Describe the synthesis and implementation processes.
 Consider including 1/2 useful screenshot(s).
 Guideline: 1/2 short paragraphs.
 ### **Demonstration**
 Perhaps add a picture of your demo.
 Guideline: 1/2 sentences.